A census of quiescent galaxies across $0.5 < z < 8$ with JWST/MIRI: Mass-dependent number density evolution of quiescent galaxies in the early Universe: Discussion

-The single-detection limit of the two hydrodynamical models is $10^{-6}~\mathrm{Mpc^{-3}}$, roughly consistent with observations.
-The three semi-analytical models have much larger box sizes, yielding a much lower single-detection limit.
-All of the referenced theoretical models adopt a Chabrier IMF.
-Some models predict reasonable agreement with JWST measurements of number density up to $z\sim5$ \citep{lagos_quenching_2024,de_lucia_tracing_2024}.
-In this work, we extend the comparison between observations and models to $z=8$.
-To select QG in models, we adopt an sSFR threshold method of $\mathrm{sSFR}<0.2/t_{Hubble}$ to select QGs, because most models do not provide UVJ colors.
+All referenced models adopt a Chabrier IMF.
+The hydrodynamical simulations, limited by their volume, have a single-detection limit of $\sim 10^{-6}~\mathrm{Mpc^{-3}}$, which is roughly consistent with our observational limits.
+In contrast, the SAMs utilize significantly larger simulation boxes, yielding much lower detection limits.
+While some models have demonstrated reasonable agreement with JWST number density measurements up to $z \sim 5$ \citep{lagos_quenching_2024,de_lucia_tracing_2024}, we extend this comparison to $z=8$.
+To ensure consistency, we apply a uniform selection criterion across all models, identifying quiescent galaxies using an sSFR threshold of $\mathrm{sSFR} < 0.2/t_{\mathrm{Hubble}}(z)$.

-For the fraction of QGs, most of theoretical models predict values that agree well with observations across all redshift bins within the uncertainties, but some models underestimate the QG fraction at high redshift (for example, data points from EAGLE and TNG are plotted only up to $z\sim4$, indicating an absence of QGs at higher redshifts.) — a result echoed by multiple studies \citep[e.g.,][]{weibel_rubies_2024, long_efficient_2023}.
-However, Shark2024 apparently overestimate the QG fraction in the low-mass end, but this bias disappears in Shark2025, which implying the importance of environment quenching for low-mass QGs.
-It should be note that these discrepancies may not solely reflect the quenching prescriptions, as the QG fraction depends on both QGs and SFGs.
-Furthermore, as the QG fraction approaches zero at high redshift, the relative Poisson uncertainty grows, which reduces the constraining power of the ratio for numerical models.
+Regarding the fraction of QGs, most theoretical models predict values consistent with observations across all redshift bins, within uncertainties.
+However, a subset of models underestimates the QG fraction at high redshift; for instance, predictions from EAGLE and TNG extend only to $z \sim 4$ \review2{for galaxies with $\log M_\star/M_\odot>10$}, indicating a complete absence of QGs at earlier epochs in these simulations \citep[see also][]{weibel_rubies_2024,long_efficient_2023}.
+Notably, the \texttt{Shark} (2024) model appears to overestimate the low-mass QG fraction.
+This bias vanishes in the updated \texttt{Shark} (2026) prescription, suggesting that the precise treatment of environmental quenching is critical for reproducing the low-mass population.
+We caution, however, that the QG fraction depends on the abundance of both quiescent and star-forming galaxies, so discrepancies may not solely reflect errors in quenching prescriptions.
+Furthermore, as the intrinsic QG fraction approaches zero at high redshift, the relative Poisson uncertainty increases, limiting the constraining power of this indicator for testing numerical models.